EXPLAINER: Why China is investigating tech firms like Didi

 Years ago, Didi and Uber competed in China.
 In 2016, after a two-year price war, Didi bought Uber’s China operations.

-Did raised $4.4 billion in a June 30 initial public offering in New York.
-The company has a market capitalization of about $74.5 billion.
+Didi raised $4.4 billion in a June 30 initial public offering in New York.

 WHY DIDI IS IN TROUBLE